 First, don’t match your customer tone-for-tone when their tone is negative.
 For example, don’t meet sarcasm with sarcasm, abuse with abuse, etcetera.
 While this should go without saying, it’s easier to slip up when under strain.

 Second, don’t completely drop the company tone of voice.
-If you are formal financial services brand, a jokey, overly informal tone of voice won’t instil confidence.
+If you are a formal financial services brand, a jokey, overly informal tone of voice won’t instil confidence.
 Even, that is, if the customer seems informal and relaxed.

 And finally, don’t put your tone-matching above the content of your message.
 Remember that first and foremost, you’re solving a problem, answering a question.
 The tone-matching needs to fit around that.